Before you start your nonprofit grant writing and filling out grant applications, stop.

 - You can fund any kind of need: While project-specific funding is most common, it isn’t the rule.
 There are grants that exist to provide funding for capital campaigns, operational costs, endowment funding and even unrestricted funding.

-But before you dive into foundation research and looking up grant writing tips, know there’s no such thing as a free lunch.
+But before you dive into foundation research and study up on grant writing tips, know there’s no such thing as a free lunch.

 And for many of us, jumping into grant writing too early, or as your sole focus, can be a costly mistake.